 PETER KORCHNAK: Being from here, this topic of course has a personal dimension for you.
 You’re not a politician and you’re also not just a distant observer.

-TANJA PETROVIĆ: You know, I, I grew up in this, this country or these countries.
+TANJA PETROVIĆ: You know, I grew up in this country or these countries.
 I was observing closely these people, I grew up with them.
 For me, it’s important not to tell simplified stories about citizens in Yugoslavia.

-We are all living on, on the couple of shadows.
+We are all living on [sic] the couple of shadows.
 One of the shadows is of course the socialism itself.
 The fact that we will always be kind of second class European citizens, never democratic enough, never developed enough all, you know, totalitarian legacies and blah, blah.